stencila/website/src/about/jobs/product-designer-2018-12.md

 title: Product designer
 ---

 Join a team developing the next-generation of tools for data-driven scientific discovery.
 Stencila aims to lower the barriers to reproducible research and enable collaboration between researchers with different levels of technical expertise.
-We're looking for a full-time product designer to lead design of novel user interfaces for data exploration, visualization and analysis.
+We're looking for a full-time UX/UI designer to lead the design and testing of novel user interfaces for data exploration, visualization and analysis.

 ## About you